ImperialCollegeLondon/sharpy/docs/source/includes/index.rst

 .. note::

-	The docs are still a work in progress and therefore, most functions/classes with which there is not much user interaction are not fully documented.We would appreciate any help by means of your contributing to our growing documentation!
+	The docs are still a work in progress and therefore, most functions/classes with which there is not much user interaction are not fully documented.
+We would appreciate any help by means of your contributing to our growing documentation!

 If you feel that a function/class is not well documented and, hence, you cannot use it, feel free to raise an issue so that we can improve it.